 What is DART?

-DART is a national network of congregation-based community organizations spread throughout twenty metropolitan areas in seven states.
+DART is a national network of congregation-based community organizations spread throughout twenty-one metropolitan areas in eight states.
 Each DART related organization is an independent, 501 c (3) nonprofit with their own unique name, funding, and staff.
 They follow DART’s method of organizing, but determine their own issues and solutions locally.
 They also hire organizers from the DART Organizers Institute and receive on-going training from DART’s national staff.

 What does the acronym DART stand for?